-- · Device power, peak power, apparent power, power factor and energy. - Phase voltage, current, peak current, power, apparent power and power factor. - · Bank current and peak current (for models that support breaker banks). - Outlet current, energy, and power monitoring. - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, Outlet User, and Network-Only User (These are protected by user name and password requirements). - · Multiple user login feature which allows up to four users to be logged in simultaneously. - Individual outlet power control. - · Configurable outlet power On or Off delays. - Event and data logging.
+- · Device power, peak power, apparent power, power factor and energy monitoring. - · Phase voltage, current, peak current, power, apparent power and power factor monitoring. - Bank current and peak current monitoring (for models that support breaker banks). - · Current, energy, and power monitoring. - Configurable alarm thresholds that provide network and visual alarms to help avoid overloaded circuits. - Various levels of access: Super User, Administrator, Device User, Read-Only, and Network-Only User (These are protected by user name and password requirements). - Multiple user login feature which allows up to four users to be logged in simultaneously. - Event and data logging.
 The event log is accessible by Telnet, Secure CoPy (SCP), File Transfer Protocol (FTP), serial connection, or Web browser (using HTTPS access with SSL/TLS, or using HTTP access).
-The data log is accessible by Web browser, SCP, or FTP. - Email notifications for Rack PDU and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and email notifications based on the severity level or category of the Rack PDU and NMC system event. - Security protocols for authentication and encryption. - Network Port Sharing (NPS).
+The data log is accessible by Web browser, SCP, or FTP. - Email notifications for Rack PDU and Network Management Card (NMC) system events. - SNMP traps, Syslog messages, and email notifications based on the severity level or category of the Rack PDU and NMC system event. - · Security protocols for authentication and encryption. - Network Port Sharing (NPS).
 Up to four Rack PDUs of any model can be connected using the In and Out ports so that only one network connection is necessary. - NPS guest firmware auto-update feature allows the NPS host to automatically pass a firmware update to its connected guests.
-This feature will be functional for all guests that have AOS firmware version 6.1.3 or later. - RF Code wireless monitoring support via serial port connection - · Cisco EnergyWise certified. - Log files can be downloaded by inserting a USB Flash drive into the USB port on the Display Interface of the Rack PDU.
+This feature will be functional for all guests that have AOS firmware version 6.1.3 or later. - RF Code wireless monitoring support via serial port connection. - Cisco EnergyWise certified. - Log files can be downloaded by inserting a USB Flash drive into the USB port on the Display Interface of the Rack PDU.